sumeetpatil/KeepAliveTest/README.md

 # KeepAliveTest
-Test to check keep alive in java
+Test to check keep alive probes in java

 ## Curl to see keepalives